Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You have an existing project in Azure DevOps.
 You plan to integrate GitHub as the repository for the project.
 You need to ensure that Azure Pipelines runs under the Azure Pipelines identity.
 Which authentication mechanism should you use?

-- [ ] personal access token (PAT)
+- [ ] Personal Access Token (PAT)
 - [x] GitHub App
 - [ ] Azure Active Directory (Azure AD)
 - [ ] OAuth

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.
+### The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.
 You need to recommend changes to reduce the accumulated technical debt.
 Solution: You recommend reducing the code coupling and the dependency cycles?Does this meet the goal?

 - [ ] Yes
 - [x] No